scicloj/wolframite/README.md

 * Thomas Clark and
 * [Jakub Holý](https://holyjak.cz);

 and is now being maintained as part of the [SciCloj](https://github.com/scicloj) project.
-Wolframite is free, open-source software, but if you would like to support our work then please cite us in any relevant work.
+Wolframite is free, open-source software, but if you would like to support our work then please cite us.

 ``` bibtex
 @software{Holý_2024},